Meet the 2017-2018 WAM Collective!

 Lexi Herman is a cross-disciplinary artist and educator.
 She has generated a number of independent artistic and curatorial projects and has presented work throughout the Twin Cities in various galleries and programs including Cellular Cinema, 9 x 22, Feminist Video Quarterly, Co-Exhibitions, Quarter Gallery, Yeah Maybe, and SooVAC.
 Lexi currently holds the position of Education Assistant at WAM.
 Lexi is finishing her last year as a BFA candidate in sculpture at the University of Minnesota.

-Madalyn Johnson is a junior studying strategic communications, sustainability, and environmental science, policy and management!
+Madalyn is a senior studying Strategic Communications and Environmental Science, Policy and Management!
 Born and raised in Stillwater, Minnesota, she is a natural fan of outdoor activities, tremendous amounts of snow and the Twin Cities.
 She is incredibly excited and honored to be a part of the vibrant art community in Minneapolis.

 Barthollomew Presby is a multifaceted artist and musician with a habit of questioning the status quo and a passion for guerrilla creation and performance.
 It is likely that one may find him making something, rolling somewhere, or discussing the universe with someone.
 If you spot him, feel free to say, “Hi!”
 Barthollomew will be happy to meet you.